adessoSE/devblog/README.md

 ### Writing a new blog post

+Contributing a blog post or correcting an existing blog post is done via pull request, just like contributing code to a code repository.
+The following describes the process of adding a new blog post by using the GitHub UI.
+You can also check out your fork of the repository and work offline with your favorite text editor.

 **Fork repository -> Write post -> Commit post -> Create pull request**

 1. Fork this repository to your GitHub account. **All the actions described below must be done on the forked repository on GitHub**.

-2. On the master branch, click on the `_posts` directory to get to the area where the post files are.
+2. On the master branch, navigate to the `_posts` directory to get to the area where the post files are.

 3. Click on "Create new file".